rodolfodpk/myeslib/README.md

 cd inventory-cmd-producer
 java -jar target/inventory-cmd-producer-0.0.1-SNAPSHOT.jar 100 60000 30000
 ```
 The parameters are: datasetSize (how many aggregateRoot instances), delayBetweenDatasets (in milliseconds) and initialDelay.
-There are 3 kind of commands: CreateCommand, IncreaseCommand and DecreaseCommand.
-So if you define 100 commands like the example above, actually 300 commands will be sent with 60 seconds of delay between each command dataset and an initial delay of 30 seconds.
+There are 3 datasets.
+Each dataset will send just one type of command: CreateCommand, IncreaseCommand or DecreaseCommand.
+So the idea is to send comands in this order correct order (create, increase and decrease), while having a delay between each dataset in order to avoid ConcurrentModificationExceptions.
 Notes
 =====
 Your IDE must support [Project Lombok](http://projectlombok.org/)